abhradippaul/K8S-Projects/voting-app/README.md

 }
 rs0 [direct: secondary] test>
 ```
 ### Note: Exit this pod.
-Run the "exit" command two times.
+Run the "exit" command twice.

 To confirm, run this in the terminal:
 ```